 - 1. The building is inaccessible to the general public and doesn't fit into another category. - 2.
-The establishment is NOT a bar/tavern but has a sign prohibiting minors from entering. - 3.
+The establishment is NOT a bar/tavern but has a sign prohibiting youth from entering. - 3.
 The establishment requires money to enter (e.g., arenas, racetracks, airports, stadiums, etc.) - 4.
 The establishment only sells cigarettes by the carton (no individual packs). - 5.
-The establishment is a beer distributor with a sign prohibiting minors from entering.
+The establishment is a beer distributor with a sign prohibiting youth under 21 from entering.